Your cart is currently empty.

 Pot brownies, man, are the stuff of legend!
 Ganja and brownies have long gone together like bacon and eggs, burger and fries, and like smoking weed and getting the munchies!
 Long ago, some genius to whom we are all indebted decided you might as well put the weed that’s giving you the munchies into the thing you are munching on and, there you go, edible marijuana!
 A great weed brownie recipe is unrivaled in its stoner popularity, maybe even moreso than weed cookies, which are also so deliciously well-loved in the weed community!

 A million dollar question how to use cannabutter to make brownies?
 My wife and I do a lot of canna cooking, so we can attest from personal experience that chocolate and cannabis are two great tastes that taste great together!
-Now, you can tailor your weed to compliment the flavor from the other ingredients in your edible marijuana, for example cannabis strains like Chocolope, Chocolate Haze, Chocolate Thai and Chocolate Kush have an unsurprising chocolate taste when smoked or vaped and probably any of them would go well with your brownies - so you could make the cannabutter that you will need for your brownie recipe with any of those.
-Really it is up to you and depends on what effect you want to get from your cannabis-infused treats – indica strains are gonna get you very relaxed and potentially couch-lock you, sativa strains might have you dancing on the ceiling, and a hybrid strain might give you a nice balance between the two.
+Now, you can tailor your weed to compliment the flavor from the other ingredients in your edible marijuana, for example cannabis strains like Chocolope, Chocolate Haze, Chocolate Thai, Wedding Gelato, and Chocolate Kush have an unsurprising chocolate taste when smoked or vaped and probably any of them would go well with your cannabis brownies - so you could make the cannabis butter, or cannabutter, that you will need for your brownie recipe with any of those.
+Really, it is up to you and depends on what effect you want to get from your cannabis-infused stoner treats – indica strains are gonna get you very relaxed and potentially couch-lock you, sativa strains might have you dancing on the ceiling, and a hybrid strain might give you a nice balance between the two.
 Know your strain, its taste and flavors, do a little research and decide what you think would taste good and how you want to feel after you eat your brownies.

 (Cannabutter in brownie batter, image source: Shea's Cannasweets DC on Instagram)